SuprovoRGB/Brick-Game-Tetris-v1.0---Python/Brick Game Tetris v1.0 - Python/ReadMe.txt

 About   : This is 'Tetris Game' written in Python.
           This game is made without seeing any tutorial, logic or hints.
-          The optimization level of this program should be approximately 80% above.

 ====================================================================================================